Aliktk/ecommerce_scraping/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0.

 ## 📧 Contact